derat/mbstats/README.md

   -year int
     	Year to display stats from (for applicable actions) (default 2021) -yearly-age string
-    	Print yearly average account age in years of editors with specified edit type -yearly-editors string
+    	Print yearly median and mean account age in years of editors with specified edit type -yearly-editors string
     	Print yearly editors for specified edit type -yearly-edits string